In JavaScript, there’s a classic question:

 The parseInt method accepts two parameters:

-2. radix: An integer between 2 and 36 that represents the radix (the base in mathematical numeral systems) of the above string.
+string: The value to be parsed.
+If the argument is not a string, it’s converted to a string.
+Leading whitespace in the string is ignored.radix: An integer between 2 and 36 that represents the radix (the base in mathematical numeral systems) of the above string.
 For example, specifying 10 means to use the decimal number system.
 Always specifying this parameter can eliminate confusion when reading the code and ensure predictable conversion results.
 When the radix is not specified, different implementations will produce different results, usually defaulting to 10.

 Analyzing the Problem